ItsCosmas/traffic-signs-classifier/README.md

 -   This code demonstrates how to deploy a Keras Model to Production.
 -   Its Subdivided into two main parts:

-1. Backend - Traffic Signs Classifier as RESTFul Service
+1. Backend - Traffic Signs Classifier as RESTful Service

     - Python Source Code in Root `./`

-2. Frontend - Consuming the RESTFul service from a web app(react app).
+2. Frontend - Consuming the RESTful service from a web app(react app).
     - React Source Code in Client Directory `./client`

 The trained model is available as a `.h5` file name `my_model.h5`